-The Royal Thai Air Force Museum is small and a bit hidden away near the old Don Muang Airport.
+The Royal Thai Air Force Museum is relatively small and a bit hidden away behind Bangkok’s older Don Muang Airport.
 Its collection covers the history of Thai Aviation, from old bi-planes to modern jet fighters.
-There’s around thirty airplanes on display, with some outdoors and some protected inside the huge hangars that have been converted into the museum.
-It’s small collection but it’s unique to Thailand and some aircraft are very rare or even the last of their kind.
+There are approximately thirty airplanes on display, with some outdoors and others protected inside the huge aircraft hangars that have been converted into the museum.
+It’s a small collection but it is unique to Thailand, some aircraft are very rare and a few are the last of their kind.

 Some of the aircraft in the collection date back to the early 1900s and these massive machines are loaded with history.
-They stand proud on red carpets next to fighters from the Vietnam war era.
 It’s surprising to see just how big these single-propeller war planes are when compared to the tiny leisure planes in service nowadays.
+They stand proud on red carpets next to fighter jets from the Vietnam war era.

-There are some really unusual aircraft (including helicopters) on display here, and aviation enthusiasts will have a ball ticking some of the off their list of must see airframes.
+There are some really unusual aircraft (including helicopters) on display here, and aviation enthusiasts will have a ball ticking some of them off their list of must see airframes.

-Here’s just few aircraft you’ll come across at the Royal Thai Air Force Museum:
+Here are just a few aircraft you’ll come across at the Royal Thai Air Force Museum:

-The Curtis Hawk III is another early design at the museum.
+- Curtis Hawk III – The Curtis Hawk III is another early design at the museum.
 Twenty four were shipped to Thailand from 1935 through to 1936.
 Local production began in 1938 with 25 completed by 1940.
 The type was retired from RTAF service in 1949.
-This example is the only survivor of the type in the world.
+This aircraft is the only survivor of its type in the world.

-The Royal Thai Air Force Museum is small and doesn’t compare with other air museums you’ll find in Europe or the USA, but as it’s oft forgotten, you’ll find it easy to get around which is always a nice surprise.
+The Royal Thai Air Force Museum is small and doesn’t compare with other air museums you’ll find in Europe or the USA, but it does offer a unique look into one part of Thailand’s history.
 The Thai Air Force Museum might not be on the Top 10 most popular attractions in Bangkok, but it definitely goes on the list of offbeat things to do in Bangkok!

-The museum is some distance away from the CBD but is accessible by taxi.
-However, it’s advisable to speak to us at Your Thai Guide about putting together a tour that incorporates the sights of the area so you don’t waste too much time just getting from place to place on your visit to Bangkok.
+The museum is some distance away from the Central Business District of Bangkok but is accessible by taxi.
+It is advisable to speak to us at Your Thai Guide about putting together a tour that incorporates the sights of the area so you don’t waste too much time just getting from place to place on your visit to Bangkok.

 Some other offbeat things to see and do in Bangkok include: